The great white shark, white death, white pointer (Carcharodon carcharias) – maneater

 On the matter of great white shark not much is known.
 Any attempts to gain any substantial information usually fizzle out because these animals are rare and in constant movement.

 Attacks on humans

-The popular culture has promoted the image of a man-eater, which passionately swallows human limbs.
+Popular culture has promoted the image of a man-eater, which passionately swallows human limbs.
 The best example of such an outlook is a series of films with a meaningful title ‘Jaws’, directed by Steven Spielberg.
-Be that as it may, we are not exactly a shark’s delicacy – for example in the Mediterranean area 31 such attacks has been confirmed over the last 200 years, most of which have not been mortal.
+Be that as it may, we are not exactly a shark’s delicacy – for example, in the Mediterranean area 31 such attacks have been confirmed over the last 200 years, most of which have not been mortal.

 The white sharks breeding is a great unknown.
 It is believed that females give birth to living baby sharks.
 The species is considered ovoviviparous.
 Oophagy occurs among the shark’s embryos – they are fed with the eggs produced by the mother’s ovary.